The List: Best high school athletes ever

 As a high school senior in 1965, Ryun ran a 3:55.3 Mile at the AAU Championships to defeat Olympic champion Peter Snell.
-His record would stand for almost 36 years, broken in 2001 by Alan Webb.
+His HS record would stand for almost 36 years, broken in 2001 by Alan Webb.
 That's one reason he tops this list.
-Here are some others: Back in the day when sub-4-minute Miles were relatively scarce, Ryun broke 4 minutes as a junior.
-Five of the six fastest schoolboy Miles have been run by Ryun, most of them on much slower track surfaces than today's.
+Here are some others: Back in the day when a sub-4-minute Mile was relatively scarce, in 1964, Ryun broke 4 minutes as a junior, the first high school prep to do so.
+Five of the six fastest schoolboy Mile races have been recorded by Ryun, most of them on much slower track surfaces than today's.
 While still in high school, Ryun competed in the 1500 meters in the 1964 Olympics, making it to the semifinals.

 Continue reading to see the rest of the list: http://espn.go.com/page2/s/list/highschool.html